Variance gamma process

-In the theory of stochastic processes, a part of the mathematical theory of probability, the variance gamma process (VG), also known as Laplace motion, is a Lévy process determined by a random time change.
-The process has finite moments distinguishing it from many Lévy processes.
+In the theory of stochastic processes, a part of the mathematical theory of probability, the variance gamma (VG) process, also known as Laplace motion, is a Lévy process determined by a random time change.
+The process has finite moments, distinguishing it from many Lévy processes.
 There is no diffusion component in the VG process and it is thus a pure jump process.
 The increments are independent and follow a variance-gamma distribution, which is a generalization of the Laplace distribution.

 There are several representations of the VG process that relate it to other processes.
 It can for example be written as a Brownian motion $W(t)$ with drift $\theta t$ subjected to a random time change which follows a gamma process $\Gamma(t; 1, \nu)$ (equivalently one finds in literature the notation $\Gamma(t;\gamma=1/\nu,\lambda=1/\nu)$):

 An alternative way of stating this is that the variance gamma process is a Brownian motion subordinated to a gamma subordinator.

 Since the VG process is of finite variation it can be written as the difference of two independent gamma processes: